-TABLE OF CONTENTS
+TABLE OF CONTENTS MISSION, VISION AND OBJECTIVES MISSION .
+4

-MISSION, VISION AND OBJECTIVES
+VISION .
+4

-VISION
+GENERAL INFORMATION

-GENERAL INFORMATIONAPPROVALS
+FACILITIES .
+5

-FACILITIES
+ADMISSIONS POLICIES AND PROCEDURES POLICY

-ADMISSIONS POLICIES AND PROCEDURES
+PROCEDURE .
+6

-POLICY 5
+POLICY .
+7

-PROCEDURE 6
+PROCEDURE .
+7

-POLICY 7
+INTERNATIONAL STUDENTS AND ENGLISH LANGUAGE SERVICES .
+8

-PROCEDURE 7
+ACCEPTANCE OF CREDIT .
+8

-INTERNATIONAL STUDENTS AND ENGLISH LANGUAGE SERVICES 8
+NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION 9

-ACCEPTANCE OF CREDIT 8
+PROGRAMS

-NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION
+Program Description and Objective:

-PROGRAMS 9
+Program Description and Objective:

-ACADEMIC POLICIESGRADING SYSTEM
+ACADEMIC POLICIES

-SATISFACTORY ACADEMIC PROGRESS -PROBATION AND DISMISSAL AND ATTENDANCE
+SATISFACTORY ACADEMIC PROGRESS - PROBATION AND DISMISSAL AND ATTENDANCE 22

-MAKE-UP WORK 26
+MAKE-UP WORK 23

-LEAVE OF ABSENCE POLICY 26
+LEAVE OF ABSENCE POLICY 23

-GRADUATION REQUIREMENTS 27
+GRADUATION REQUIREMENTS 24

-WITHDRAWAL 27
+A student will be eligible for graduation when all required credits or hours are earned and all financial obligations have been paid or other financial arrangements have been requested and approved in writing by the Institute

-STUDENT SERVICES 27
+WITHDRAWAL 24

-HOUSING 28
+STUDENT SERVICES

-LIBRARY 28
+LIBRARY 25

-CAREER SERVICES AND PLACEMENT ASSISTANCE 28
+CAREER SERVICES AND PLACEMENT ASSISTANCE 25

-STUDENT RECORDS 28
+Page 2 of 34

-GRIEVANCE PROCEDURE 29
+STUDENT RECORDS

-CANCELLATION, WITHDRAWAL AND REFUND POLICY
+GRIEVANCE PROCEDURE

-TUITION AND FEES
+CANCELLATION, WITHDRAWAL AND REFUND POLICY TUITION AND FEES

-LOAN 32
+LOAN

-PAYMENT 33
+PAYMENT

-STUDENT TUITION RECOVERY FUND 33
+STUDENT TUITION RECOVERY FUND

-ADMINISTRATORS AND FACULTY 34
+ADMINISTRATORS AND FACULTY

-ADMINISTRATORS 34
+ADMINISTRATORS

-FACULTY 34
+FACULTY

-STATE OF CALIFORNIA CONSUMER INFORMATION 35
+STATE OF CALIFORNIA CONSUMER INFORMATION

-CATALOG CHANGES 36
+CATALOG CHANGES